 As a result, a habit of denial emerges.
 The mind finds excuses and forges them into reasons.
-By adding a little rational, the mind reconstructs the past such that repentance and genuine remorse become difficult and, in some ways, virtually impossible.
+By adding a little rationality, the mind reconstructs the past such that repentance and genuine remorse become difficult and, in some ways, virtually impossible.
 This is one strategy we use to hide shame.

 How else do people hide their shame?

-June Price Tangney, in her seminal book Shame and Guilt, identifies two of the most common responses to shame––withdraw and blame.
+June Price Tangney, in her seminal book Shame and Guilt, identifies two of the most common responses to shame––withdrawal and blame.
 Certainly, blame could be misplaced, a way of dodging responsibility.
 But not always.
 In reality, shame quite often is the consequence of several people’s sin, not one person’s alone.